-(The Gudgeon runs a monthly feature called ‘A Day In The Life…‘ James had contacted them to ask if they would review The Wrong Story.
-This led to them running A Day In The Life Of A Creative Writer which was first featured in their February 2018 edition.)
+(The Gudgeon magazine ran a monthly feature called ‘A Day In The Life…‘ A Day In The Life Of A Creative Writer was featured in their February 2018 edition.)

 Days are different depending on where I am in the writing process.
 I’m fortunate that currently I can write full-time without distraction, and the past year has been all about creating new work – a second novel, some short stories and two radio plays.

 7am (ish).
 I try to get going around seven o’clock but it’s an increasing struggle.
 I used to bound out of bed but now I emerge bleary-eyed and some way down the evolutionary scale.
 Even so, the first thing I do is reach for my phone and check my email.